 Student loan debt can put a damper on your finances.
 Depending on how much you owe, the monthly payments can hinder you from buying that dream car or home.
 And you could even find yourself struggling to make ends meet if the payments are a large chunk of your monthly income.

-The good news is even if you’re feeling overwhelmed, there’s hope to kick that annoying student loan debt to the curb.
-Here are some ideas to get you started:
+The good news is, even if you’re feeling overwhelmed, there’s hope to kick that annoying student loan debt to the curb.

 If you’re serious about paying off student loans in record time, you have to be in control of your money.
 This means following a budget so you know exactly where your money’s going each month.

 A budget will also help you determine how much extra income you have to allocate to student loan payments.
 Already have a budget?

 That’s great news.
 Stick to it and weave those extra student loan payments in there.
 If not, take a moment to create one right away.
 (You can use the guidance found here to get started).

 One of the most effective ways to pay off student loans quickly is to create a budget.
 But what if money’s already tight?
 You’ll need to take another look at your expenses and figure out what you’re going to part ways with.
 A few ideas: